mudassiransari18/namaste-react/README.md

         b.
 Header (containing logo and nav links)
         c.
 Body (containing search bar and restaurant card container)
         d.
 Restaurant card
-    2. Keys should be to uniquely indetify each component from list (Dont use index as kay)
+    2. Keys should be to uniquely indetify each component from list (Dont use index as kay).
+Key should exist on Parent element

 5. Lets get hooked
     1. Divide App.js into multiple files.